Tickets Milan

 San Babila, Brera, Porta Nuova, Porta Venezia and Isola are the best places to stay in Milan on Christmas.
 They have the best restaurants, celebrations and attractions in the city.

-Where can I see the Christmas lights in Milan?
+Where can I see the Christmas lights here?

 All parts of the city are lit up with decorative lights during Christmas.
 Via della Spiga, Via Dante, Via dei Mercanti and Via Monte Napoleone are some areas in Milan that you should visit.